 Page Reviewed / Updated - Apr.
 2015

-The Veterans’ Administration provides 3 types of grants for veterans to enable them to make home modifications to accommodate for disabilities connected to their military service or for disabilities resulting from aging.
+The Department of Veterans' Affairs provides 3 types of grants for veterans to enable them to make home modifications to accommodate for disabilities connected to their military service or for disabilities resulting from aging.
 These are the Home Improvement and Structural Alteration or HISA Grant, the Specially Adapted Housing or SAH Grant and the Special Home Adaptation or SHA Grant.
 Of these 3 grants, the HISA Grant is the most appropriate for the elderly because the grant is not limited to those individuals with service-connected disabilities.

 HISA Grants offer financial resources to disabled veterans to make modifications to their homes to improve access, mobility and in particular to facilitate use of the lavatory facilities.
 The veteran’s disability does not have to be related to their military service.
 However, those whose disability is service-connected are eligible for a higher grant amount.